Brutal Prioritisation: Finding the Real Musts

 Brutal Prioritisation strips away the fuzziness.
 By naming the real consequence of each decision (failure, cost, lost benefit, or deferment), it forces sharper thinking and makes prioritisation real.

 • It speeds things up.
-By cutting through circular arguments, teams can make progress faster.
+By cutting through circular arguments, teams can make more rational prioritisation decisions.

 • It empowers Product Owners.
 Gives them a strong framework to justify final calls.